Yamaha YM2612: Technical details

 Pinout of the Yamaha YM2612 chip.
 The packaging is a standard 24-pin DIP.

 A die shot of the Yamaha YM2612.

-The YM2612 is based on the FM block featured in the YM2608 (which itself was based on the YM2203), integrating a stereo output DAC and LFO, but removes the SSG component (although the vestigial SSG envelope generator remains on the chip's core) and GPIO ports found on all other OPN chips such as the YM2203 and YM2608 (all of which are part of the YM2149F core that is integrated into most OPN series chips) as well as the seven ADPCM channels (one ADPCM, six Rhythm) found on its larger sibling.
+The YM2612 is based on the FM block featured in the YM2608 (which itself was based on the YM2203), integrating a stereo output DAC and LFO, but removes the SSG component (although the vestigial SSG envelope generator remains on the chip's core) and GPIO ports found on all other OPN chips such as the YM2203 and YM2608 (all of which were part of the YM2149F core that is integrated into most OPN series chips) as well as the seven ADPCM channels (one ADPCM, six Rhythm) found on its larger sibling.

 While high-end chips in the OPN series have dedicated ADPCM channels for playing sampled audio (e.g. YM2608 and YM2610), the YM2612 does not.
-However, its sixth channel can act as a basic PCM channel by means of the 'DAC Enable' register, disabling FM output for that channel but allowing it to play 8-bit pulse-code modulation sound samples.
+However, its sixth channel can act as a basic channel for samples by the means of a 'DAC Enable' register, allowing it to play 8-bit PCM sound samples.
 Unlike other OPN chips with ADPCM support, the YM2612 does not provide any timing or buffering of samples, so all frequency control and buffering must be done in software by the host processor.